redux-form/redux-form/docs/api/Fields.md

 #### `getRenderedComponent()`

 > Returns the instance of the rendered component.
 For this to work, you must
-> provide a `withRef` prop, and your component must not be a stateless function
+> provide a `forwardRef` prop, and your component must not be a stateless function
 > component.

 ## Props